two-torial/two-torial/docs/games/iidx12/problems.md

 ### My game crashes immediately!

 !!! warning "This can have multiple reasons.
-These fixes shouldn't be needed for 9th style since we're addressing them in the guide.
+These fixes shouldn't be needed for HAPPY SKY since we're addressing them in the guide.
 We'll add them anyway just in case."

 #### Fix #1 (Wrong data structure)